 Cases When It Is a Reasonable Solution to Lock Your Fridge

-Usually (but not always), you want to lock the refrigerator if your kids or someone who you live with have some kind of health issue (for instance they must strictly follow a certain kind of diet), and having unrestricted access to the fridge would lead to health damage.
+Usually (but not always), you want to lock the refrigerator if your kids or someone who you live with has some kind of health issue (for instance they must strictly follow a certain kind of diet), and unrestricted access to the fridge would lead to health damage.